frasertweedale/blog-fp/posts/2023-06-04-haskell-ci-use-executable.md

 executable as an artifact, which can then be used by other CI jobs.

-I hope it has been a useful article, both for people starting out and wondering how to test Haskell projects, as well as for projects with more advanced CI workflows.
+I hope it has been a useful article, both for people starting out and wondering how to test their Haskell projects, as well as for projects with more advanced CI workflows.

 One area I would like to investigate further is how to skip the `haskell-ci` workflow when the tool code did not change.
 For